 Long lifetime CRT

-Clear and sharp diffraction rings for high measurement accuracy
+Clear and sharp diffraction rings enabling quantitative measurements

 Well isolated high-voltage and low-voltage by using a pulse-coupled transformer